joaopn/joaopn.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Joao, a PhD student at the [Max Planck Institute for Dynamics and Self-Organization](https://www.ds.mpg.de/en) under Dr. [Viola Priesemann](http://www.viola-priesemann.de).
-My main research interest is in the large-scale dynamical behavior of brain networks.
-I'm also very interested in [photography](https://www.instagram.com/joao.p.n/).
+My current research topic is the large-scale dynamical behavior of brain networks, and how to sample it.
+I'm also interested in [photography](https://www.instagram.com/joao.p.n/).

 [Google scholar link](https://scholar.google.com/citations?user=nq61A04AAAAJ&hl=en)